ntanwir10/React-movie-search/README.md

 Follow these steps to run this app.

+Firstly, create your own key from TMDB's site and use that API_KEY in movie-browser.service.js.
+Then,

 1. Git clone.
 2. npm install
 3. npm start.
 This will open the application in your browser in Development.